SimonLuder/SimonLuder.github.io/pages/about.md

 Hello, my name is Simon Luder.
 I am happy to welcome you here.

-At the moment I am enrolled as a full-time Data Science student at the FHNW.
+I am currently enrolled as part-time Data Science student at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW) and work the other half as a Research Assistant in Data Science with a focus on applied research.

-In my studies I could so far gain various experiences in the areas of programming, data analysis and visualization, statistics and machine learning.
+Throughout my studies, I’ve had the opportunity to gain hands-on experience through a variety of projects.
+Here is a selection of projects I’ve contributed to:

-Besides the theoretical education I had the opportunity to gain practical experience in various projects.
-Below is a small collection of projects in which I have been working on:
+- Development of a latent diffusion model for the controlled generation of holographic pollen images.

-- Medical evaluation of patients with suspicion of uveitis.
+- Implementation of a deep learning-based recommender system to assess visual similarities of product images.

-- Analysis of sensor data for a test apartment setup at ETH Zurich.
+- Medical assessment of patients suspected of having uveitis

-- Implementation of a recommender system for shopping cart data.
+- Machine learning based classification of activities using smartphone senor data.

 <div class="row">
 {% include about/skills.html title="Data Science" source=site.data.datascience-skills %}